sharma-n/gpt2_ala_karpathy/README.md

 ## Changes I made on top of Karpathy's code
 - Keeping track of runs, losses, configs, weights using `wandb`
 - Used the torch `Dataset` class so that we can have proper shuffling.
 This means I do DDP slightly differently on the data side.
+The FineWeb tokens are saved in chunked HDF5 file.
 - Refactoring the code into three main files:
   - `gpt.py`: The model definition
   - `dataset.py`: The dataset